huangderek02/MarketStructure/items/report.md

 * User gets warned about potential fraud and scams

 Bob is studying for a building degree and is currently enrolled in BUIL1011, BUIL1100 and ENGN1211.
-He wants to purchase the textbooks for further study but like most university, is poor and doesnt want to be eating 2 minute noodles for the entire semester.
+He wants to purchase the textbooks for further study but like most university, is poor and doesn't want to be eating 2 minute noodles for the entire semester.
 * Bob needs to buy 3 textbooks
 * He creates an account with an email and password on [app name]
 * He logs in to his account which takes him to the marketplace